 This post originally went live on our SOURCE partner LiveRamp’s blog here and has been adapted for our blog .

-We can’t be 100% certain but based on preliminary studies, we can predict how consumption behaviors may change or accelerate in the long-term due to the adaptations and disruptions.
-As an example, cord-cutting was already a trend before the pandemic and will continue as we enter subsequent phases of reopening.
-But even more important to highlight is that consumers are no longer relying on just one or two ways of consuming TV content, but rather are using a combination of different platforms, often across different devices and at different points in time.
-With new types of platforms and content on the horizon, TV content has become truly on-demand—not just with respect to time viewed but also across devices and platforms used to view the content.
+We can’t be completely certain, but preliminary studies predict how consumption behaviors may evolve or accelerate long-term due to COVID-19-prompted adaptations and disruptions.
+As an example, cord-cutting was already a trend before COVID-19 and will continue to be one as we enter the next phases of reopening.
+But even more pressing to call out is that consumers are no longer pursuing just one or two ways of consuming TV content.
+Instead, they are using a combination of different platforms across different devices, at different points in time.
+With new platforms and content emerging, TV content has become truly on-demand, not just in terms of time viewed but also across both devices and platforms used to view this content.

-CTV will also be a critical channel in the post-third-party cookie world as marketers look to achieve greater addressability.
-First-party identity, based on user-authentication and respect for privacy preferences, will be the path forward.
-Pseudonymous identifiers, such as LiveRamp IdentityLink®, are rooted in this type of user authentication and will offer addressability in browsers and channels where third-party cookies are restricted.
+CTV will also be an important channel in the post-third-party cookie world as advertisers look to achieve greater addressability across devices.
+First-party identity is based on user-authentication and respect for privacy preferences—this is the path forward.
+Pseudonymous identifiers such as LiveRamp’s IdentityLink® are based in this type of user authentication.
+They will offer addressability in browsers and channels where third-party cookies are or become restricted.

 The key to making the most of the CTV opportunity, both now and in the future, is to treat CTV holistically and create a strategy including all screens and formats.
-To do that, you need an identity graph that includes a notion of how CTVs associate with users and their other devices.
-These connections enable true omnichannel marketing and measurement—all while making the following capabilities possible:
+To do that, an identity graph that includes an idea of how CTVs associate with users and their other devices is critical.
+These connections power true omnichannel marketing and measurement while enabing the following capabilities:

 - Omnichannel sequential messaging

-- Capturing OTT viewership—CTV content viewed not just on your TV, but on other digital devices too
+- Capturing OTT viewership—CTV content consumed not just on TV, but across other digital devices

-An identity graph can also add a household-level association to people and devices.
-For CTV, this enables more powerful attribution and features that appeal to linear buyers such as:
+Identity graphs can also add a household-level association to users and devices—this enables more powerful attribution and features for linear buyers:

-- Increased incremental reach on TV buys (which is critical due to audience fragmentation on linear content)
+- Increased incremental reach on TV buys, critical due to audience fragmentation on linear

-- The ability to reach cord-cutters and cord-nevers (viewers who are traditionally unreachable on linear) or light TV viewers who may not have been exposed to your linear TV commercial
+- Ability to reach cord-cutters and cord-nevers or light TV viewers who may not have been exposed to linear TV commercials

-- Measurement that is more holistic across devices and tells a true cross-screen customer engagement story
+- More holistic measurement across devices that tells a true story of cross-screen customer engagement

-Managing identity is the critical step in making the most of CTV both during COVID-19 and once the third-party cookie goes away.
-Look at this example of a full-funnel, omnichannel campaign that transforms CTV spend into ROI:
+Managing identity is a crucial step in making the most of CTV both during COVID-19 and once the third-party cookie goes away.
+Look at this example of a full-funnel, omnichannel campaign that converts CTV spend into ROI:

-- Awareness: A customer is part of a loyalty program and sees an ad on their CTV, driving awareness of a new product.
+- Awareness: A customer who is part of a loyalty program sees an ad on their CTV about a new product.

-- Interest: They get sequential ads on their phone about a holiday promotion.
+- Interest: The customer gets sequential ads about a holiday promotion on their phone.

-- Consideration: This piques their interest, so they check out the site, but don’t buy anything.
+- Consideration: This piques the customer’s interest—they check out the website, but don’t make a purchase.

-- Purchase: ID #1234 receives ads on their laptop reminding them of the sale, and makes a purchase!
+- Purchase: ID #1234 gets ads on their laptop reminding them of the holiday sale and makes a purchase!

-We have much work to do and much change ahead of us as we navigate both the next phases of COVID-19 and the deprecation of third-party cookies.
-Throughout both, CTV will continue to be an increasingly important channel for a marketer’s mix as they endeavor to reach consumers with relevance and respect.
+There is much work to do and much change ahead as we continue to navigate both the next phases of COVID-19 and the phaseout of third-party cookies.
+CTV will continue to be an increasingly critical channel for a marketer’s mix as they aim to reach consumers with both relevance and respect.